In my article, Creating Your Haven of Safety I discussed the four types of boundaries and how they operate.

 However, you do have the right to take action for your own self-care or protection if the other person can’t agree to an important request or they break an agreement.
 These actions can be as simple as taking a time-out or as significant as leaving the relationship.

 Sometimes when you make a decision to protect yourself, your self-care is interpreted as punishment.
-For example, if your partner has been irresponsible with money repeatedly and has broken financial agreements, you may decide to get a separate bank account.
+For example, if your spouse has been irresponsible with money repeatedly and has broken financial agreements, you may decide to get a separate bank account.
 The choice to get a separate account is not a punishment.
 It’s an act of self-care and a consequence of repeated boundary violations.

 Boundaries create safety and determine the quality of our relationships.